ARTICLE I: BOARD OF DIRECTORS

 ARTICLE XVI: RESCUE ADOPTION FEE

-- A fee is requested, but not always required, for all mixed and purebred dogs.
+- A fee is requested, but not always required (see below for special circumstances), for all mixed and purebred or hybrid dogs.
 Adoption fee is determined by breed, age and medical needs.
-The adoption fee can range from $75 - $600.
+The adoption fee can range anywhere from $75 up to $600.

 - Subjective Fee – A fee may not be requested at all for any dog that has serious medical issues that are non repairable, or for dogs that are over twelve (12) years in age.